oymotion/SynchroniSDKPython/README.md

 #### 19.3 Synchronized stop on multiple devices

-`def multiStopDataNotification(sensors: list[SensorProfile], timeout: float = 10.0) -> dict[str, bool]` (async variant: `asyncMultiStopDataNotification`) is the stop counterpart of `multiStartDataNotification`: on the bumble backend the stop-streaming writes of all devices (the CCCD write on OYM devices, the `set_subscription(0)` command write on RFSTAR devices) wait on the same kind of shared `SyncWriteGate` and go out at virtually the same time; on the native bleak backend the stops are issued concurrently.
+`def multiStopDataNotification(sensors: list[SensorProfile], timeout: float = 10.0) -> dict[str, bool]` (async variant: `asyncMultiStopDataNotification`) is the stop counterpart of `multiStartDataNotification`: on the dongle backend the stop commands of all devices go out at virtually the same time; on the native backend the stops are issued concurrently.
 Devices that are not streaming count as successful (nothing to stop); invalid devices do not affect the others.

 ```python
 results = SensorControllerInstance.multiStopDataNotification([sensor1, sensor2])